andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 My expectation of Oslo was a glinty skyscraper jungle that would feel at home in the opening scenes of a Bond flick.

-For a European capital I'm amazed at how intimate Oslo feels.
+To my surprise I'm amazed at how intimate Oslo feels.
 With a metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro area population rankings, between Oklahoma City and Milwaukee.
 Which seems preposterous to me.
 While I've never really considered the population of the Oslo